 We also know access to support is least available where it’s needed most, and is more likely to be taken up by those who are already more proficient.
 Approaches to addressing digital exclusion must be embedded in a broader approach to tackling social exclusion.
 We cannot expect people to turn up at training courses – we must take support to where people are already.

-Through Scotland’s Digital Participation Charter, we would encourage organisations across the public, private and third sectors to consider what they can do to:
+We would encourage organisations across the public, private and third sectors to consider what they can do to: